jNav56/Collatz/README.md

 * HackerRank ID: (your HackerRank ID)

-* Git SHA: (most recent Git SHA, final change to your repo will be adding this value)
+* Git SHA: (most recent Git SHA, final change to your repo will change this, that's ok)

 * GitLab Pipelines: (link to your GitLab CI Pipeline)